HebaShaheen/ET6-CDSP/0_domain_study/research question.md

 ---

-## Constraints We Considered

-- **Data Access**:
-University-level data in Gaza may be limited due to destruction, displacement, and restricted operations.
-We may rely on:

-   - Student surveys

-   - Local reports

-   - NGO publications

-   - Academic articles

-- **Infrastructure Limits**:
-Internet instability, electricity cuts, and device shortages affect both student participation and data collection.

-- **Feasibility**:
-Our focus stays on what is realistic in an emergency context: simple platforms, resilience strategies, and low-cost solutions.

-- **Scope**:
-We concentrate only on universities, not schools, and only on the last two years of conflict.

----

 ## Why This Matters

 This research question addresses a crisis with long-term consequences for an entire generation of Gaza’s university students.
 By studying what worked, what failed, and what can be improved, the project aims to produce insights that are: